salah7594/OUAP-4314/Evaluation/Projet/README.rst

     docker-compose up -d
     docker-compose logs

-Check if the containers are up using either:
+Check if the containers are up:

 .. code-block:: bash